nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- In order to import/consume a module into a plain webpack host applications such as any React.js based app, we need to use the import keyword (dynamic import) and refer to the remote component based on the `key` name from one of the prevoius steps where we set up remotes in the config file.
+-- In order to import/consume a module into a plain webpack host applications such as any React.js based app, we need to use the import keyword (dynamic import) and refer to the remote component based on the `key` name from one of the previous steps where we set up remotes in the config file.
 We used `someRemoteApp` and `anotherRemoteApp` in our example.

 -- Our example import statement could look something like this: